rivolli/utiml/cran-comments.md

 There was 1 NOTE:

-* Maintainer: ‘Adriano Rivolli <rivolli@utfpr.edu.br>’
-Possibly mis-spelled words in DESCRIPTION:
+* Possibly mis-spelled words in DESCRIPTION:
+  Gibaja (12:64)
   Multi (3:22, 8:14)
+  Ventura (13:3)
+  Zhang (12:3)
+  Zhou (12:17)
-  multi (8:75)
+  multi (8:79, 9:60)

-I tried 'multi-label', 'multilabel' and 'multi label' but this note persists (only on win-builder).
+  pre (10:69)

+Those words are correct and they are names of things and authors.
+It occurs only on win-builder.

 ## Downstream dependencies
 There are no downstream dependencies.